Coronavirus: Lane Fox Unit update

-The Lane Fox Respiratory Unit is a national referral centre for chronic respiratory failure as a consequence of neuromuscular disease, chronic obstructive pulmonary disease, obesity and chest wall disease.
+The Lane Fox Respiratory Service is a national referral centre for chronic respiratory failure as a consequence of neuromuscular disease, chronic obstructive pulmonary disease, obesity and chest wall disease.

 We specialise in the long-term respiratory support, both non-invasive ventilation and invasive ventilation, and in 'weaning' patients from invasive mechanical ventilation.